ramthescnd/blog/_posts/2022-04-19-a-wild-NES-appears.md

 Maybe I'm gonna buy an EVERDRIVE one day, but not now.
 What I'm going to buy is a chemical substance called "retr0bright", which is a mixture of hydrogen peroxide and glycerin.
 As you can see the NES has a yellow chime on it's case, after 36 years that is totally understandable, but we are going to get rid of it 🧫👨‍🔬.
 I know my grades in chemistry weren't that good, but there is always space for improvement!

-So when I got the time (and chemical substances) I will continue this post!
-The next thing Im gonna work more on the PSX, which said above.
-Im just waiting for the damn parts, but in the end it will be worth it.
+So when I got the time (and chemical substances) I will continue this post.

 Until then!